 In total Shakespeare used in his works about 31,500 (some studies count up to 34,000) different words.
 But did he use all of the words known to him?
-Most likely not.
+Most likely he did not because as every human he had an active and passive vocabulary.
+And as we already know the passive vocabulary is much larger than the active one.

 After thorough consideration, the statisticians came to the conclusion that in addition to the given number Shakespeare knew approximately 35,000 words that he didn't use in his compositions.
-Thus, they estimated that Shakespeare's real vocabulary made up about 66,500 words.
+Thus, they estimated that Shakespeare's real (i.e. passive) vocabulary made up about 65,000 words.

 |Education/Age||Vocabulary Size (Base Words)|